-When the time comes to replace or repair your sprinklers, the task might seem daunting to the unnatural DIY-ers out there…no need to call the closest irrigation company (although we are ALWAYS happy to help) It’s inevitable that systems will need repairs and it’s possible that they might even need more frequent repairs depending on where you live, how long you have had the system, and how often you run your sprinklers.
-Be prepared for the next time your sprinklers need fixing by reading through our quick and simple step by step guide to repairing your sprinkler head.
+When the time comes for a sprinkler head repair or replacement, the task might seem daunting to the unnatural DIY-ers out there…no need to call the closest irrigation company (although we are ALWAYS happy to help) It’s inevitable that systems will need repairs and it’s possible that they might even need more frequent repairs depending on where you live, how long you have had the system, and how often you run your sprinklers.
+Be prepared for the next time your sprinklers need fixing by reading through our quick and simple step-by-step guide to repairing your sprinkler head.

 You’ll be able to accomplish this by your sprinkler head’s performance and you’ll want to gather all the information possible from the top of the head.
 If the information is no longer there, you may have to remove the sprinkler head in order to find the information or bring it to your local hardware to find a sprinkler head match.
 You will also need to make sure you know the type of sprinkler that you are running, it could be a rotor or a spraying sprinkler.

 2.Browse for Replacement Heads

 Once you know exactly what type of sprinkler head as well as the different specifications of inches per hour, or gallons per minute you can start to look for your replacement sprinkler head; it can also be useful if you have the manufacturer as well as the model number to ensure compatibility if you decide to go with a different brand, OR if you want to keep a consistent brand throughout your yard.